What Size Winch Do I Need?

 So, in this article, we'll take a look at some common vehicles and what size winch they need.
 We'll also include a calculator that you can use if your 4x4 isn't on our list.

+We're not going to go into all the details of choosing a winch.
 Besides deciphering all the features on a winch, actually finding out what size you need for your truck or Jeep can be kind of difficult.

 Why is that?

 Winch ratings don't actually tell you the whole story about how much a winch can pull.
 A weight rating is really the maximum capacity that the winch will pull under optimum conditions.